 7. How to Start Food Blogging on Instagram?

-– Set up a dedicated Instagram account with a niche-specific username and bio.
+– Create a dedicated account with a niche-focused profile.

-– Engage with followers, use relevant hashtags, and collaborate with other food bloggers to grow your audience.
+– Engage followers, use hashtags, and collaborate with other food bloggers.

 8. Where Do Food Bloggers Get Their Recipes?